back

 • Weight loss surgery when weight is harmful to one’s health.

 When figuring out health insurance, also check out your HSA (Health Savings Account).
-An HSA is a savings account for various medical expenses, including cosmetic or medical plastic surgery.
+An HSA is a savings account for various medical costs, including cosmetic or medical plastic surgery.

-Your plastic surgeon’s office may provide patients with plastic surgery financing.
-With plastic surgery financing, you pay monthly payments over time instead of paying for the surgery before the procedure.
+Your plastic surgeon’s office may provide patients with plastic surgery financing—essentially a payment plan.
+With plastic surgery financing/a payment plan, you pay fixed monthly payments over time instead of paying for the cosmetic procedure before the procedure.

 Keep in mind that not all surgeons or medical institutions offer in-house financing.
 Instead, they may use a third party to collect payments.
 The most commonly used third-party medical funding is Care Credit.
 Care Credit is essentially a medical credit card.
 You will have to apply for it just like you would with a credit card.
 If you have bad credit, you may need a co-signer to the application for approval.